-Multiple credit searches can harm your score.
+Firstly multiple credit searches can harm your score.
 Be careful when using price comparison websites, which are significant culprits of credit searching on individuals.
-If you know you want to apply for a mortgage soon, it is wise to avoid using it for any other credit.
+However you know you want to apply for a mortgage soon, it is wise to avoid using it for any other credit.
 While having some credit and paying it back is a good thing for your score, in the long run.
 In conclusion, Lenders do not like to see you increasing your borrowings just before making a mortgage application.